How do I fix a missed RMD? - Rodgers & Associates

 List the amount that was taken.
 If nothing was taken, enter zero.

-Line 54: Subtract line 53 from line 52
+Line 54: Subtract line 53a and/or 53b from line 52a and/or 52b

 Line 55: Additional tax.
 Enter the applicable percentage on line 54

-3. Repeat this procedure for each tax year an RMD shortfall occurred, using Form 5329 for that year.
+3. Repeat this procedure for each tax year an RMD shortfall occurred, using Form 5329 for that specific year.

 • The reason the RMD was missed